Laura Joh Rowland: Charlotte Brontë

-In 2008, Rowland started a different mystery series, one that used Charlotte Brontë as the protagonist.
+In 2008, Rowland started a different mystery series, one that uses Charlotte Brontë as the protagonist.
 When asked about the difficulty of focusing on such a famous historical figure, she replied, "Writing about famous people can mean challenging readers’ assumptions about them.
-I think a lot of readers see Charlotte Bronte as a prim church mouse who never left Haworth and never did anything but write."
+I think a lot of readers see Charlotte Brontë as a prim church mouse who never left Haworth and never did anything but write."

 A Victorian Mystery

 In 2017, Rowland branched out again, this time setting a series of novels in Victorian England during the Jack the Ripper murders.
 The protagonist of the series is a fictional photographer named Sarah Bain.
 According to Rowland, Bain has "inside information about the Ripper murders and personal reasons for keeping it secret."

 Reception

 Laura Picker, writing for Publishers Weekly, noted, "As with all successful historicals, Rowland's Sano novels blend painstaking research with characters whose personalities and inner struggles engage the reader.
 Sustaining that combination over 16 books is no mean feat, and in doing so, Rowland has earned a place alongside the best current practitioners of the subgenre."

-Lane Wright, reviewing the sixth Sano novel Black Lotus, commented, "There is no one better at the esthetic detail than Laura Joh Rowland.
+Lane Wright, reviewing the sixth Sano novel, Black Lotus, commented, "There is no one better at the esthetic detail than Laura Joh Rowland.
 She entices all the senses with her vivid, elegant and deeply observant writing.
 She realistically brings to life 17th century Japan from the couple who owns the noodle shop, to the jail, to the court of the inept shogun and his elderly, eccentric mother.
 Rowland creates an air of romance, mystery, danger and history in an exotic setting."
 Wright concluded, "This novel has it all: plot, genuine human characters, atmospheric setting and the subject of cults relates well to modern times."

 Judith Reveal reviewed the third Victorian mystery The Hangman's Secret for New York Journal of Books, and thought it was "initially a slow read, primarily because [Rowland] chose first person present tense as her point of view, and that gives the writing a staccato, clunky feel."
 Reveal also felt "There are times when one does not care for Rowland’s characters."
 Despite this, Reveal concluded, "Having said that, and in spite of the rather staccato narrative, the story itself holds water and reads well from beginning to end."

-Kirkus Reviews said of her 6th Victorian novel Garden of Sin "Rowland's portrait of Victorian London is so immersive that new readers will be eager to hang in and get all the narrative threads straight.
+Kirkus Reviews said of her sixth Victorian novel Garden of Sin "Rowland's portrait of Victorian London is so immersive that new readers will be eager to hang in and get all the narrative threads straight.
 Series fans will delight at the updates to the lives of her charismatic cast."